 OK… here is my take on social media and advertising agencies.

 I am using the infographic below as a guide.
 This is my CliffsNotes / ADHD take on social media for advertising agency new business.
 Yup, I go way deeper with clients.
+Funny, you’ll see Google+ on this list.
+But, nothing about podcasting.
+This is an indicator that the social media landscape is not static.

 Twitter is easy to use.
 All my blog posts go up automatically.
 I re-Tweet easily to help bulk up my content and to make friends.
 From time to time I use Twitter’s advertising tools to grow my Follower list.
 Things to keep in mind: Pay attention to what your audience wants (this is true for all social media, you know this), Tweet a few times a day, re-tweet, use the @ to let others know that you are alive (a nice simple new business tool), use hashtags, use one or more Twitter analytics tools…. the list is growing every day.
 Search on Google.
 Here is a decent post from KISSmetrics.